fatjond0413/CYOA/you.md

-## Your still you
+## After waking up you go to the bathroom mirror
 ---

-You look at a mirror in the bathroom and you are yourself.
+You look at a mirror and you are in relif that you are still human.

 [Your Dad looks at you with shock](shocked.md)